hxsylzpf/SocialMedia-Privacy-Corpus/scripts/README.md

 ##### compare_summarizer.py
 Prints out the results of the summarizer on training data to compare to commercially available solutions, or just to see the results.

-Parameters: If none, selects a random article.
-If provided, the hash of the file to compare (optional)
+Parameters: If none, selects a random article and returns the 7 best sentences.
+Optionally, 1st argument is the number of sentences to return, and optionally, 2nd argument is the hash of the file to compare (optional)

 ##### content_from_tags.py
 Prints out content (title and web URL) for a tag query.
 You can use boolean operators in the tag query.